-I coined the term “social cooling” to help a wider audience understand the long-term negative side-effects of living in a Big Data society.
+I coined the term “social cooling” to help a wider audience understand the long-term negative side-effects of living in a data driven society.
 The issue is that digital systems greatly amplify social pressure, which could lead to more conformity.

 The website socialcooling.com explains how the data that is gathered about us, through cookies, Facebook likes, smart devices, and so forth, is all being aggregated and turned into profiles which contain thousands of ‘reputation scores’.
 These scores are very valuable to the customers of ‘databrokers’, as they offers insight into not just the marketing opportunities, but also the risks that a citizens may pose.